Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 My first step was to use a simple one-fully-connected-layer neural network model as we saw throw the course, just ot get familiar with Keras first.

-The first addition to this were the Cropping2D and Lambda layers, to remove irrelevant data from the images (hood and sky) and normalize the data, respectively.
+The first addition to this were the `Cropping2D` and `Lambda` layers, to remove irrelevant portions of the images (hood and sky) and normalize the data, respectively.

 At this point, I was training the model for just 6 epochs and using only the center camera of the example data, as I wasn't really trying to obtain a valid model from this architecture.